miikasyvanen/FastECU/README.md

 # FastECU

-Open source software to work on and modify Subaru (and later some others too) ECUs!
+Open source software to work on and modify Subaru ECUs!

 Software contains some modified source code and kernels from nisprog by fenugrec: https://github.com/fenugrec